For Fall Transfers (Entering September 2014)

 Student release form for guardians, counselors, etc. to discuss financial aid file.
 This form should be completed if you wish to allow someone other than your parent to contact us on your behalf.
 This form does not apply to persons who have submitted information on the FAFSA or CSS Profile or scholarship agencies.

 Scholarships from outside sources must be reported to our office as they affect financial aid funding.
 Most students learn of these scholarships at high school graduation.

-Students applying only for federal student aid (primarily Federal Stafford Loans) are not required to complete the ProfileTM.
-Complete the FAFSA and submit 2011 federal tax returns to the office.
+Students applying only for federal student aid (primarily Federal Direct Loans) are not required to complete the ProfileTM.

 After reviewing application materials, the Office of Financial Aid may determine that additional information is needed.
 The office will contact the applicant to request any additional documentation.

 As part of Wesleyan's effort to work in partnership with the student and his/her family, the best offer of financial assistance is provided in the initial award letter.
 Requests for additional funding must be based upon special circumstances that were not provided with the original application.
 These types of circumstances might include loss of employment, elder or medical care expenses.
 Items such as home repairs, weddings, car/mortgage payments, credit card debt, etc. are not considered special circumstances.

 The Military Veterans Endowed Scholarship Fund began in Fall 2008.